wallmat/MadLibs/README.md

 Written in C#

 ## What I learned
-* How to launch chrome image search from unity script
+* How to launch chrome image search from unity script.